Do you experience the Google Earth black screen problem? In this post, we will show you how to resolve this problem.

 Make sure that you have installed the correct version of Google Earth before proceeding.
 This means making sure that whatever version you have, it is compatible with the version of Windows that you are currently running.
 Going further into updates, it’s also important that you have the latest version of Google Earth in general, as the developers might have packed a solution or a ton of new content since the last time you’ve updated.

 For those that have tried this, it seems to have solved the problem.
-In case you are really keen on using DirectX for one reason or another, this might be a bit of an inconvenience, but ultimately it’s what gets the job done.
+In case you are really keen on using DirectX for one reason or another, this might be a bit of an inconvenience, but ultimately this can resolve the Google Earth black screen problem.

 In order to ensure that you are getting the newest and best version of Google Earth when downloading or updating the app, it’s best to use a direct download link from Google’s servers.
 There might be other third party sources which offer Google Earth but sticking with the original is the way to go in order to prevent further issues like this.